Chef Kenny's Vegan Dim Sum

 Where Plant-Based Technique Meets Cantonese Tradition

 Dim sum has always been a format built on transformation: glutinous rice flour stretched into translucent wrappers, turnip compressed into cake, taro fried into a lattice so fine it looks architectural.
 The skill set required to produce convincing dim sum has nothing to do with meat, and a growing cohort of vegan dim sum kitchens across North America has spent the past decade proving exactly that point.
-Chef Kenny's Vegan Dim Sum, located in a shopping center suite at 5570 W Flamingo Rd in Spring Valley, represents that argument in a city where the default dining registers tend toward the theatrical and the carnivorous.
+Chef Kenny's Vegan Dim Sum, located in a shopping center suite at 5570 W Flamingo Rd in Spring Valley, serves plant-based Cantonese dim sum in Las Vegas.

 The address places it in a Spring Valley corridor that has quietly developed one of the Las Vegas metro area's more diverse mid-market dining scenes, away from the resort-strip pricing model.
 Neighbors in the broader area include 595 Craft And Kitchen, Cali BBQ, and Crab Corner Maryland Seafood House, as well as the cocktail-led Anima by EDO.
 That mix of formats signals a neighborhood where independent operators take food seriously without the overhead of a casino address.
 Chef Kenny's occupies a specific lane within that ecosystem: specialty, single-cuisine, and defined by a dietary commitment that most of its local competitors don't share.